 Keith B. Elkon, M.D.

-Dr. Elkon has served as a member of our scientific advisors.
+Dr. Elkon is a member of our scientific advisors.
 Dr. Elkon has a long and distinguished academic career with a clinical and research focus on autoimmune rheumatic diseases such as lupus and arthritis.
 Currently, he is Head and Mart Mannik, MD-Lucile T. Henderson Endowed Professor of Rheumatology at the University of Washington, Seattle.
 Dr. Elkon was formerly Director of the Graduate Program in Immunology and Professor of Medicine at Cornell University, NY.
 He was elected as Master of the American College of Rheumatology in 2017.
 Dr. Elkon received his medical degree from the University of Witwatersrand, Johannesburg South Africa in 1974 and membership to the Royal College of Physicians (MRCP) in 1978.
 He received postdoctoral training at the Hammersmith Hospital, London and at the Weill Medical College of Cornell University, New York.

 Daniel A. Green, M.D.

-Dr. Green has served as a member of our scientific advisors.
+Dr. Green is a member of our scientific advisors.
 Dr. Green has extensive experience in clinical pathology and microbiology.
 Currently, he is an Assistant Professor of Pathology & Cell Biology at Columbia University and also serves as the Assistant Director of Clinical Microbiology at New York-Presbyterian/Columbia University Medical Center.
 Dr. Green received his M.D. from Columbia University College of Physicians and Surgeons.
 He completed his residency in clinical pathology at Stanford University Medical Center and New York-Presbyterian Hospital/Columbia University Medical Center.
 He received fellowship training in clinical microbiology at Yale-New Haven Hospital.

 Alan Chait M.D.